Buddleja davidii: Invasive species

 Buddleja davidii has been designated as an invasive species or a "noxious weed" in a number of countries in temperate regions, including the United Kingdom, the Republic of Ireland and New Zealand.
-It is naturalized in Australia and in many cities of central and southern Europe, where it can spread on open lands and in gardens.
+It is naturalized in Australia and in many cities of central and southern Europe, where it can spread on open land, railway lines, urban areas and in gardens.

-B. davidii was first documented as an invasive species in the United Kingdom during 1922.
+B. davidii was first documented as an invasive species in the United Kingdom in 1922.
 It is now often seen there along railway lines and on the sites of derelict factories and other buildings.
 The plant frequently grew on urban bomb sites during the aftermath of World War II, earning it the nickname of "the bomb site plant".

 B. davidii is widely marketed throughout the United States, where it has reportedly become invasive in some, but not all, areas within which it has been planted.
 Although its flowers feed many native butterflies and other pollinators, plantings of the species are now controversial.
 To prevent seeding and to promote further flowering, its blossoms need to be removed ("deadheaded") as soon as they are spent.

+"Non-invasive" Buddleja cultivars

 A number of Buddleja cultivars have become available that have a variety of sizes and blossom colors and that are either sterile or produce less than 2% viable seed.
 The northwestern U.S. state of Oregon, which designated B. davidii as a "noxious weed" and initially prohibited entry, transport, purchase, sale or propagation of all of its varieties, amended its quarantine in 2009 to permit those cultivars when approved or when proven to be interspecific hybrids.
 The adjacent state of Washington has taken actions that are similar to those of Oregon to bring parity to nursery sales between the two states.
-Monarch Watch recommends planting only male-sterile "Flutterby" cultivars.